|

 del Magdalena Medio (Paramilitary Militia of Magdalena Medio)- as were

 the Castaños.
-In fact, Castaño calls Henry Pérez one of the "fathers"
+In fact, Castaño calls Henry Pérez one of

 of the paramilitaries, along with his brother Fidel, and the previously